cuinjune/Ofelia/README.md

 * Select the proper version of ofelia for your system to download and install.
 * Go to `Pd` -> `Preferences` -> `Startup`, click `New` and add `ofelia`
 * Restart Pd.
-* (Linux only) Open the Terminal and run the following command to install dependencies.
+* (Linux only) If the library fails to load, open the Terminal and run the following command to install dependencies.
   <pre>cd ofelia/scripts/distro_name
   sudo ./install_dependencies.sh</pre>